juntzu/dota2-minimap-autodraw/README.md

   GUI to bind Hotkeys

-  GUI to draw over images and save as serialised Picture object
+  GUI to draw over images and save to file as serialised Picture object (see resources/pictureFiles)

   Text to minimap